 Leadership in Teaching: Culturally Proficient Leadership

-The Master of Arts in Leadership in Teaching: Culturally Proficient Leadership program offers courses on theoretical frameworks that address meeting the academic, social, and emotional needs of culturally and linguistically diverse students.
-Culturally relevant pedagogy, critical race theory, intersectionality theory, and language and linguistic acquisition theories will provide the frameworks for the analysis and application of effective pedagogical strategies.
+The Master of Arts in Leadership in Teaching: Culturally Proficient Leadership program and MHEC-approved certificate analyzes issues and trends promoting equity and excellence for all students in America’s schools.
+Candidates critically examine personal, social belief systems related to education, and learn to facilitate open dialogue about equity and excellence in their schools and school systems as equity leaders.
+Courses focus on theoretical frameworks that address meeting the academic, social, and emotional needs of culturally and linguistically diverse students.
+Culturally relevant pedagogy, critical race theory, intersectionality theory, and language and linguistic acquisition theories provide the frameworks for analysis and application of effective pedagogical strategies.

 Pursue a Ph.D.